osc-delft/ideas-and-plans/processes/new-members-onboard.md

 ## Onboarding email

+Subject: Welcome to the Open Science Community Delft!

 Dear [name],

 Welcome to the Open Science Community Delft :tada: I'm OSC Delft's coordinator Emmy - you can reach out to me if you have any questions/ideas at any point.